ofirpress/ofirpress.github.io/about.md

 ---

 I am a graduate student in the Paul G. Allen School for Computer Science & Engineering at the University of Washington, where I am very fortunate to be advised by [Noah Smith](https://homes.cs.washington.edu/~nasmith/).
+In addition, I am currently a visiting researcher at Facebook AI Research in Seattle.

 In my research I try to better understand the building blocks of neural NLP—the embedding/softmax layers, and the LSTM and self-attention modules—in order to make them faster, smaller, and more accurate.